Laid back river vibes

 Long Creek is more rural community than actual town.
 It’s a hot spot for boaters and tourists coming to enjoy the Wild & Scenic Chattooga River.

 For years this location was the site of Humble Pie Pizza and Chattooga Whitewater Shop.
-Several months ago the business changed hands and the new owner, Trey Barnett, has renovated the place.
-Trey has expanded offerings inside the Chattooga Whitewater Shop and has established The Gauge Coffeehouse which serves breakfast–a much appreciated meal previously unavailable in the area. 🤗
+In 2021 the business changed hands and the new owner, Trey Barnett, expanded offerings.
+Inside the Chattooga Whitewater Shop, he established The Gauge Coffeehouse which serves breakfast–a much appreciated meal previously unavailable in the area. 🤗

 The building (housing The Gauge Coffeehouse and the whitewater store) was built in the early 1910’s as a two-room school serving the rural Long Creek community.
 The building was moved to its current location in 1935.